emilyyz92/best-restaurant/notes.md

+show restaurants from google map get yelp review from yelp API sort by distance scrape opentable for reservation info

 The code is written in ES6 as much as possible *

 create-react-app was used to create your React app *